jlr7245/jlr7245.github.io/README.md

 ## What's Next?

 - Redo the portfolio previews as I'm not 100% happy with the look - but I don't want the ordinary boxes either.
 Maybe it's a matter of cropping the representative images differently.
+- Add short detail blurbs to portfolio previews
 - Add dedicated project pages
-- Figure out what goes in the center of the
+- Figure out what goes in the center of the bottom menu